 These Red Goddess Deviled Eggs are naturally colored and a healthy, sweet n’ spicy twist on green goddess deviled eggs.
-With a super-smooth, creamy filling of roasted red peppers, jalapeno and Greek yogurt, these deviled eggs are perfect for your next party, potluck or Easter celebration!
+Featuring hard boiled eggs stuffed with a rich and creamy filling of roasted red peppers, jalapeno and Greek yogurt, these deviled eggs are perfect for your next party, potluck or Easter celebration!

 Hey party people!

 So, we NEED to talk Easter.

 Not only is it, like, .4 seconds away (fine, it’s 2 weeks and 6 days away, if your one of those people who likes to get technical with it), but ALSO I noticed some fellow bloggers started posting Easter recipes WEEEEEEEEEEEEKS ago.

 Either they are serious overachievers and totally win at life, or I’m super late to the party.

 Regardless, I’m nosy.
 So it is absolutely ESSENTIAL you share your Easter deets.